cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/config-store.md

 This information can then be referenced from within your application files and Skycap Stencil Templates.
 {% endif %}

+## How does ConfigStore differ from Environment Variables

+When you add Environment Variables to your application they will end up as actual Linux Operating System Environment Variables.

+ConfigStore records provide an alternative place to store centralised information that will not be exposed in OS level environment variables.

+This is most useful for information that you need to access from Kubernetes configuration files.
+For example within Skycap Stencil Templates.

+However you can still use ConfigStore in your Rails applications if it suites your needs.
+One example might be a centralised place to store Cloud Account information.
+You could add these credentials to your account level ConfigStore and then access this data from an environment variable in your applications.

 ## ConfigStore Data Structure

 Data edited from within the UI is text only and is structured as: